 If you want to enjoy contraceptive-free sex, continue to free-suckle your little one.

 The most obvious time when suckling reduces is during the weaning stage.
 Sometime around six months, most babies start to show readiness to explore family foods and, as their food intake gradually increases month by month, suckling times tend to decrease.
 At whatever age you decide to start offering family foods, it is a good idea to talk to your partner about contraception, and don’t wait until it’s too late - talk before you start weaning.

 For the vast majority of women, whilst they exclusively suckle, their periods don’t happen.
 For some women, however, exclusive suckling doesn’t stop them having periods and it is possible that they are still ovulating and could get pregnant.
 Any amount of bleeding, even spotting, should alert you to the possibility that you’re becoming fertile again and you should take precautions to avoid getting pregnant if it matters to you.

 So, can you still get pregnant if you’re breastfeeding?

-Using breastfeeding as contraception, also 'known as the lactational amenorrhoea method (LAM)' is '98% effective so long as your baby is less than six months old, you have not experienced any vaginal bleeding since the birth, and you are breastfeeding your baby exclusively or almost exclusively', says GP Dr Sarah Brewer.
+Using breastfeeding as contraception, also known as the 'lactational amenorrhoea method (LAM)' is 98 per cent effective so long as your baby is less than six months old, you have not experienced any vaginal bleeding since the birth, and you are breastfeeding your baby exclusively or almost exclusively', says GP Dr Sarah Brewer.
 However, the simple answer is yes, you can get pregnant while you’re breastfeeding, but the chances are much lower.

 Dr Brewer explains further: ‘Hormone changes triggered by breastfeeding help to suppress ovulation.'